Course details / EUR-HUMAN: PHC for Refugees

-The international refugee crisis has reached a critical point, and many European countries are developing policies and plans to define their role in supporting refugees entering Europe.
-In response, the EUropean Refugees-HUman Movement and Advisory Network (EUR-HUMAN) started, in 2016, to enhance the capacity of European member states that accept migrants and refugees to address their health needs; safeguard them from risks; and minimize cross-border health risks.
+When the international refugee crisis reached a critical point in 2015-2016 many European countries started to develop policies and plans to define their role in supporting refugees entering Europe.
+In response, the European Refugees-HUman Movement and Advisory Network (EUR-HUMAN) started, in 2016, to enhance the capacity of European member states that accept migrants and refugees to address their health needs; safeguard them from risks, and minimize cross-border health risks.
 An e-learning course for primary healthcare providers is one of the tools that has been developed within this project.
 The main objective is to build the capacity of primary healthcare providers in Austria, Italy, Slovenia, Hungary, Greece and Croatia; and to close knowledge gaps about the various issues involved in providing primary healthcare for refugees/asylum seekers and other recently arrived migrants in the EU member states.

 Who is this course for?

 Primary health care workers in Austria, Italy, Slovenia, Hungary, Greece and Croatia.

 What you will learn

 The e-learning course is based on the outcomes of different work packages of the EUR-HUMAN project, including the results of qualitative research that addressed refugees’ health needs, views and experiences with healthcare; a review of previous research; and a comprehensive collection of tools and guidelines for the optimal primary health care of refugees.
 The course is composed of an introduction module and seven theoretical modules on subjects such as acute diseases, legal issues, provider-patient interaction, mental health, sexual and reproductive health, child health, chronic diseases and health promotion.
 The content of this course was written by respected experts in the field; these efforts were coordinated by the Medical University of Vienna.

 What you get